devilyouwei/devilyouwei/docs/README.md

 _CN118780853A_

-This invention discloses a method and computer program product for matching the supply and demand of scientific and technological achievements, related to the field of big data intelligent recommendation technology.
-The method includes: obtaining target data by setting an interface, where the target data includes scientific and technological achievements data and market demand data...
+This invention presents a method and a computer program product for matching the supply and demand of scientific and technological achievements in the industry.
+It is related to the field of big data and intelligent recommendation technology.

 <img src='./imgs/CN116662991A.png' style="float:right">